canro91/canro91.github.io/_posts/2025-08-18-TooLateToLearnCoding.md

 AI is making coding faster and cheaper.
 Sure.

-But most of it happens through collaborating in meetings and discussions, not at the keyboard.
+But most of the real work still happens through collaborating in meetings and discussions, not at the keyboard.
 [AI isn't replacing coders]({% post_url 2024-04-29-2034Predictions %}) (for real) anytime soon because coding is about thinking and problem-solving.
 Typing is just the surface.

 And that's why I wrote _Street-Smart Coding: 30 Ways to Get Better at Coding_, a practical guide to the skills that make you a confident, thoughtful coder.
 It's the roadmap I wish I had when I was starting out.